Sterling Heights Assembly: History

-On May 6, 2009 it was announced that the Sterling Heights Assembly plant would close by December 2010 with the adjacent stamping plant to remain open however the decision of the Chrysler board to make the new 200 model allowed it to bring new life into the plant and saved it from being closed.
+In May 2009 it was announced that the Sterling Heights Assembly plant would close by December 2010, with the adjacent stamping plant to remain open.
+A decision of the Chrysler board to make the new 200 model allowed it to bring new life into the plant and saved it from being closed.

 In 2010 Chrysler purchased the plant from Old Carco LLC for USD$20 million.
 The plant will retain its current 1,200 employees.
-Chrysler will break ground on a new paint shop at the plant on June 21, 2011.
-This comes after an announcement of an 850 million dollar investment in October 2010.
+Chrysler broke ground on a new paint shop at the plant in June 2011.
+This came after an announcement of an 850 million dollar investment in October 2010.

 When the Chrysler 200 was discontinued in December 2016, FCA announced that the Sterling Heights facility would receive a $1.49 billion investment to retool so it can build the next-generation Ram 1500 pickup, which will be transferred from the Warren Truck Assembly so that it can build the all-new, full size Jeep Wagoneer with a planned launch in 2018.